Joy Mendoza found an unexpected career path in packaging.

 Joy Mendoza is a new alumna of the Department of Packaging Systems and Design, having graduated in December 2022.

-Joy wanted to venture out of state to see what life is like out of New Jersey, so she came to Virginia Tech.
-She told us that initially she’d started “as an engineering major, having my eyes set on the mechanical discipline.
+Originally from Union, N.J., Joy wanted to venture out of state to see what life is like outside of New Jersey, so she came to Virginia Tech.
+She enrolled “as an engineering major, having my eyes set on the mechanical discipline.
 However, later on, I realized that I was not enjoying myself in engineering as much as I thought I would be.
-My advisor, at the time, suggested that I look into the packaging program as it still touches base with engineering, but with the addition of other areas such as design and sustainability.
+My advisor at the time suggested that I look into the packaging program as it still touches base with engineering, but with the addition of other areas such as design and sustainability.
 I didn’t know that one could even major in packaging, and was surprised to see that there was a creative/artistic aspect to it as well.
 So, after extensive research on packaging and the program, I figured I would give it a shot and transfer, and I haven’t regretted it since.”

-Joy appreciates the small class sizes, in our department, which have helped her develop relationships with her classmates and professors.
-She says “on top of that, the hands-on learning embedded in the curriculum has always been super helpful, providing that opportunity for real-world application and working with professionals for class projects.”
+Joy appreciates the small class sizes that have helped her develop relationships with her classmates and professors.
+“On top of that, the hands-on learning embedded in the curriculum has always been super helpful, providing that opportunity for real-world application and working with professionals for class projects,” she says.

-When asked for her advice to future students, Joy said, “the SBIO Dept. offers so many great opportunities for you to get involved in school, so definitely take advantage of that.
+"The SBIO Department offers so many great opportunities for you to get involved in school, so definitely take advantage of that.
 Don’t be afraid to try new opportunities because you never know if you’re going to end up enjoying it.
-Those opportunities may help you learn more about yourself and open the door for more opportunities that are catered to your interests.”
+Those opportunities may help you learn more about yourself and open the door for more opportunities that are catered to your interests," she said.